How to Get a Service Dog

 Service dog nonprofits

-If you’re wondering how to get a free service dog, there are many nonprofits that want to help.
+If you’re wondering how to get a service dog, there are many nonprofits that want to help.
 Most of them require an application, a doctor’s note that specifies your disability, an interview, and a home visit.
 Then they’ll place you on a waitlist.
 The wait time can vary from a few months to a few years, depending on the agency.
 These are a few reputable service dog organizations:

 - The Seeing Eye